-The overall impact on the Council in 2013/14 is a reduction in Council Tax Freeze Grant, Early Intervention Grant, and Formula Grant amounting to approximately £5m compared to 2012/13.
-The Council was also notified of a further reduction in 2014/15 of £2.3m in overall grant funding.
+The overall financial climate continues to be severe and is expected to remain so for a number of years.
+Wokingham, as the poorest funded English unitary authority, will face a particularly difficult challenge.
+The overall impact on the Council in 2014/15 is a reduction in Formula Grant and other significant grants amounting to approximately £3m compared to 2013/14.
+The Council was also notified of a further reduction in 2015/16 in overall grant funding of approximately £3m.
 The Council will deal with the pressures arising from reductions in government grant, while at the same time meeting the cost of extra pressures on statutory services such as waste, highways and overall population growth